slackapi/java-slack-sdk/docs/guides/actions.md

 * Build a reply message or do whatever you want to do
 * Call `ack()` as an acknowledgment

-Message actions request payloads have `request_url`, so that your app can reply to the action (even asynchronously after the acknowledgment).
+Message actions request payloads have `response_url`, so that your app can reply to the action (even asynchronously after the acknowledgment).
 The URL is usable up to 5 times within 30 minutes of the action invocation.
 If you post a message using `response_url`, call `ctx.ack()` without arguments and use `ctx.respond()` to post a message.

 Here is a tiny example demonstrating how to handle message action requests in a Bolt app.